webcatalog/webcatalog-legacy/README.md

 ## How It Works
 A template Electron app is included in the `./packages/appifier/app` folder.
 When the `appifier` command or programmatic API is executed, this folder is copied to a temporary directory with the appropriate parameters in a configuration file, and is packaged into an app with [electron-packager](https://github.com/electron-userland/electron-packager).

-WebCatalog is an Electron app which basically uses `appifier` under the hood to generate the apps.
-Additionally, WebCatalog reads the metadata stored in the generated apps to allow users to easily manage & update them.
+Appifier.app is an Electron app which basically uses `appifier` under the hood to generate the apps.

 ---